jaimeilustre/restaurant-data/README.md

 # Coding Assignment: Displaying Restaurant Data

-Platform: Web application
+- Platform: Web application
-Language: Javascript
+- Language: Javascript
-Library: React
+- Library: React
+- Code editor: Visual Studio Code

-## Steps to build the app using React
+## Steps to build and compile the React app

+1. Navigate to the directory you want to save your React app
+2. Using Vite, create your app with the following code:
+    ``` bash
+    npm create vite@latest name-of-app -- --template react
+    ```
+3. Navigate to this newly created directory and run the following commands
+    ``` bash
+    npm install
+    code .
+    npm run dev
+    ```
+4. Once done, install the relevant dependencies.
+In this case it would be:
+    ``` bash
+    npm install react router dom
+    npm install axios
+    ```
+5. From there, proceed with creating the app with all the requirements you need to meet

 ## Steps to run the app locally